 -Mind the weight

 Aside from that, you should also check the weight of the fins.
 Avoid a very cumbersome pair since it will tire your legs easily.
 Just look for the right balance of stiff material and weight.
-You may need to get used to an added weight if you are to get a stiffer pair of fins, but not too heavy that it will consume too much of your air.
+You may need to get used to an added weight if you are to get a stiffer pair, but not too heavy that it will consume too much of your air.

 -Choose the right length

 Length is also a common concern when it comes to the best fins for strong currents.
-Some divers prefer long fins or freediving fins when the current is strong so they can maintain their buoyancy.
+Some divers prefer long or freediving fins when the current is strong so they can maintain their buoyancy.

 However, long fins aren’t suitable if you’re diving on a coral-covered spot.
 The extra length may damage corals and scrape the ground, which will affect visibility.